w3f/jam-milestone-delivery/deliveries/jambrains/graymatter-milestone_1.md

 ## Context

 We present you hereby with an implementation of the *Gray Paper v0.7.2* to claim the first milestone of the [JAM Prize](https://jam.web3.foundation/) as defined by the Web3 foundation.
 Our implementation *GrayMatter* passes all public conformance tests is continously being improved to pass additional tests.
-The repository is hosted privately on GitHub, please forward us the list of people that need access to `@oliver.tale-yazdi:parity.io` on matrix.
+The repository is hosted privately on GitHub, please forward us the list of people that need access to `@oliver.tale-yazdi:parity.io` on matrix or on GitHub.

-Best Regards from the JamBrains team,
+Best Regards,
 Kian Paimani, Francisco Aguirre and Oliver Tale-Yazdi

 ## Deliverables